Eaindra-Zh/proj1-bremorse/README.md

 # proj1-bremorse_R

 - Learning how to create graphs over a set of data, concerning Bremorse.
 - Visualizing the graphs into a similar graph as seen in the Economist: https://miro.medium.com/v2/resize:fit:1400/1*9GzHVtm4y_LeVmFCjqV3Ww.png.
-Practice creating both graphs but have only put in left in the report.
+Practiced creating both graphs but have only inserted one picture from the report.

+Skills displayed:
+- Used tidyverse to read/analyse data and plot graphs.
+- Used ggthemes to change the graphs to the requested 'economist' theme.